mochoabuilds/-cognition-/README.md

 ## FUTURE WORK
 * Spring 2020
    * Software:  Footfall/People counter
+   * Hardware:
+   * Industrial Design:
+* Early Summer 2020
-   * Hardware:  Sending Notifications from Hardware to Phone
+   * Software:  Sending Notifications from Hardware to Phone
+   * Hardware:
+   * Industrial Design:
-* Summer 2020
+* Late Summer 2020
-   * Software:  Whose hands are doing what, with what object in Neighborhood Market Scenarios
+   * Software:  "Whose hands are doing what, with what object" in neighborhood market scenarios
-   * Hardware:  Extending Smartphone-Hardware Communications
+   * Hardware:
+   * Industrial Design:
 * Fall 2020
    * Software:   Autonomous Checkout for Neighborhood Markets using Temporal Association and Location
+   * Hardware:
+   * Industrial Design:

 ## SANDBOX
 * How will the profits that accrue from increasing automation be redirected back into society for collective gain?
-* Rework the pipes channeling neighborhood money
+* What local products will we sell at our mock autonomous market??

 # BIBLIOGRAPHY
 * The Great Good Place by Roy Oldenburg (1989)